zenml-io/zenml/docs/book/misc/debugging.md

 Read the next section to find out how.

-## 🔄 Toggle `ZENML_LOGGING_VERBOSITY` environment variable to show additional logs
+## 🔄 Additional logs

 ### 🔷 When?
 The default log is not helpful, ambiguous, or does not point you to the root of the issue.
-You can toggle the `ZENML_LOGGING_VERBOSITY` environment variable to change the type of logs shown.
+You can toggle the value of the `ZENML_LOGGING_VERBOSITY` environment variable to change the type of logs shown.

 ### 🎯 How?